mnieber/gen/README.md

 that - by using a clever and pragmatic approach - a useful skeleton project can be created from a specification automatically.
 The key ideas behind this approach are:

-- the spec is written in natural language, but the author helps the code generator by prefixing each noun with a colon and each verb with a slash, e.g. "the :project /has a backend:service".
+- the spec is written in natural language, where the author helps the code generator by prefixing each noun with a colon and each verb with a slash, e.g. "the :project /has a backend:service".
 This makes for highly readable specs that are also easy to process programmatically.

 - the code generator turns these nouns and verbs into a directed graph of resources.
 For every resource, code is generated by rendering text templates that have access to the information in that resource.

-- the result is treated as a skeleton example project.
-This skeleton serves as the starting point for the real project.
+- the result is treated as a skeleton example project that serves as the starting point for the real project.
   Changes in the skeleton can be copied to the real project using a diff/merge tool such as Meld.
 This way, the spec, the skeleton and the real project evolve side by side.
+More importantly, it means that the skeleton project does not have to be perfect, it only has to be useful.

 - Moonleap is intended to be customized.
 A developer can introduce their own set of nouns and vers, and add rules and templates that turn these into first resources and then source code.